Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

 ### 🎯 Deployment

 The website will be deployed through Netlify as mentioned in the 'Skeleton' section above.
+The steps below state the basics for how to deploy the website on Netlify, all steps are provided by the following website which I have followed to deploy this site. <b>https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/</b>

+1. Link Github to Netlify.
+2. Authorize Github.
+3. Select Repositary of website.
+4. Configure Netlify settings for your site.
+5. Wait for Netlify to compile and build your site.
+6. Site goes live.

+Any additional edits and or pushes to your Github account will automatically be recognised and updated by Netlify.

 ### 🎯 Credits and Thanks